-Prices include shipping within the United States
+Free shipping within the United States on orders over $50*

 Chapters 1-3 provide an introduction to underwater vehicles (past and present day), the physical challenges of working under water and the considerations for designing and building underwater vehicles (particularly ROVs).

 Chapters 4-11 are the "technical chapters" which provide an in-depth look at various subsystems in underwater vehicles.